tarun-palisetty/connect4/README.md

    		http://localhost:8080/connect4/games/{gameId}

-   		Here gameId the request parameter, for testing this gameId can be captured from the above request JSON response
+   		Here gameId is the request parameter, for testing this gameId can be captured from the above JSON response

-	iii) Join Game
+	#iii) Join Game

 	     This call allows the player2 to join the game created by player1 using the gameId